tangtang95/rest_example/README.md

 java -jar "target/rest_example-0.0.1-SNAPSHOT.jar"
 ```

-Then use a simple REST client to test the API.
+Then use a simple REST client to test the API on `localhost` with port `8080`.